1791 slave rebellion: Background

 Political unrest on Saint-Domingue began to rise after the French Revolution and the signing of the Declaration of the Rights of Man.
 After the Fall of the Bastille on July 14, 1789, white planters in the colony expelled the intendant, a military strongman sent by France to govern the colony.
 The colonists proceeded to reform the government by creating local and provincial legislative assemblies.
 In 1790, they created a Colonial Assembly that met at the town of St. Marc.
 A few Free Blacks participated in some local assemblies, but according to David Patrick Geggus, who wrote Haitian Revolutionary Studies, “by 1790 it was clear that the colonists were determined to maintain the status quo and keep nonwhites out of politics.”

-The political marginalization of free Blacks led to an armed rebellion in late 1790 led by Vincent Oge, a former merchant and activist and Jean-Baptiste Chavannes, a soldier who had fought with France in the American Revolution.
-Oge and Chavannes revolted in October 1790 in the North, where there were not many free Blacks.
-This limited the number of people they were able to recruit since Oge refused to enlist slaves.
+The political marginalization of free Blacks led to an armed rebellion in late 1790 led by Vincent Ogé, a mulatto former merchant and activist descended from coffee planters, and Jean-Baptiste Chavannes, a soldier who had fought with France in the American Revolution.
+Ogé, a member of the Society of the Friends of the Blacks, traveled to Saint-Domingue at the behest of Maximilien Robespierre to lead the abolitionist insurrection.
+Ogé and Chavannes revolted in October 1790 in the North, where there were not many free Blacks.
+This limited the number of people they were able to recruit since Ogé refused to enlist slaves.
 With an army of 300, he was defeated and executed by being broken on a wheel.
-Oge's brutal execution inspired a backlash in France, where on May 15, 1791, the National Assembly declared Blacks and Whites equal to avoid future revolts.
-Oge's rebellion was the largest, but not the first instance of violence between former slaves and White planters; within two months isolated fighting broke out between the two groups.
+Ogé's brutal execution inspired a backlash in France, where on May 15, 1791, the National Assembly declared Blacks and Whites equal to avoid future revolts.
+Ogé's rebellion was the largest, but not the first instance of violence between former slaves and White planters; within two months isolated fighting broke out between the two groups.

 The political situation in Saint-Domingue grew more violent and complicated during 1791.
 A forged royal decree emancipating all slaves circulated around the island and White backlash against the May 15 Declaration created a great deal of tension.
 After the Colonial Assembly announced that they were ignoring the declaration, many free Blacks formed militias in the West and South of the colony.
 Furthermore, there were three small-scale slave revolts in June and July 1791 on plantations near Port-au-Prince, all of which were suppressed.